nodejs/node/doc/api/util.md

 ## Deprecated APIs

-The following APIs have been deprecated and should no longer be used.
+The following APIs are deprecated and should no longer be used.
 Existing applications and modules should be updated to find alternative approaches.

 ### util.\_extend(target, source)